openstack/openstack-ansible/CONTRIBUTING.rst

     Should only be touched if it is a Blocker/Gating issue.
 If it is, please set to **High**, and only use **Critical** if you have found a bug that can take down whole infrastructures.
 Once the importance has been changed the status should be changed to *Triaged* by someone other than the bug creator.

 Triaging bugs:
     Reported bugs need prioritization, confirmation, and shouldn't go stale.
-If you care about OpenStack stability but aren't wanting to actively develop the roles and playbooks used within the "os-ansible-deployment" project consider contributing in the area of bug triage, which helps immensely.
+If you care about OpenStack stability but aren't wanting to actively develop the roles and playbooks used within the "openstack-ansible" project consider contributing in the area of bug triage, which helps immensely.
 The whole process is described in the upstream `Bug Triage Documentation`_.

 Submitting Code